-In this situation, it’s important to file two claims: One with your auto insurance company and another with either your renters or homeowners insurance company.
+In this situation, it’s important to file two claims: One with your car insurance company and another with either your renters or homeowners insurance company.

 Realizing your car is missing can be an anxiety-inducing event.
 But remaining calm will benefit you as you figure out what to do next.

-After contacting authorities, contact your auto insurance company.
-Even if your coverage doesn’t include vehicle theft, informing the insurance company that the car is missing can prevent you from being liable for any damages the car may incur by the thieves.
+After contacting authorities, contact your car insurance company.
+Even if your coverage doesn’t include car theft, informing your insurer that the car is missing can prevent you from being liable for damages the car may incur by the thieves.

-If you financed your car, meaning you make monthly payments on it, it is also recommended you call your lender and explain the situation.
+If you financed your car, it’s recommended also you call your lender.

 How are you reimbursed for a stolen car?

-Getting reimbursed for a stolen car can be a complicated process.
-Many insurance companies require a minimum waiting period of 30 days after the theft before finalizing the claim for the stolen vehicle, according to Arevalo.
+Getting reimbursed for a stolen car can be complicated.
+Many insurers have a minimum waiting period of 30 days after the theft before finalizing the claim for the stolen car, according to Arevalo.

 If you experience car theft, you will have to deal with a total loss claim on your insurance.
 This means you will work with your insurance provider to agree on a figure (minus a deductible) to be paid out to you once the car is fully considered stolen.

 To receive an accurate payout amount, provide any maintenance and repair receipts.
-This will help to justify upkeep and condition of your vehicle before it was stolen.
+This will help to justify upkeep and condition of your car before it was stolen.

 What happens if your car’s recovered after a claim